venasolutions/bosk/docs/guide.md

 for example, changing a field of an object that has been deleted.
 Updates that can't be applied due to the contents of the bosk state are silently ignored.

-In contrast, updates that are impossible to apply under any circumstances lead to exceptions thrown at submission time;
+In contrast, updates that are impossible to apply regardless of the state tree contents will throw an exception at submission time;
 examples include an attempt to modify a nonexistent field in an existing object, or an attempt to submit an update when an error has left the driver temporarily unable to accept updates.